olivecarambola/coda/about.md

 ---
 ### Disclaimer

-Posts on this site may touch on sensitive topics such as mental health, self-harm, violence, and substance addiction.
+Posts on this site may contain explicit language or explore sensitive topics such as mental health, self-harm, violence, and substance addiction.
 Reader discretion is advised.

 ### Copyright Notice